How to find help in paying for a funeral

 Government assistance from the Department for Work and Pensions

-If you or your partner receive certain benefits — such as Housing Benefit, Universal Credit, Income Support or any of other benefits and tax credits listed here — you might be eligible for a Funeral Expenses Payment from the Department for Work and Pensions.
+If you are the partner of the person who has died, or a close relative or friend if they had no partner, and you receive qualifying benefits — such as Housing Benefit, Pension Credit, Income Support, Universal Credit or any of other benefits and tax credits listed here — you might be eligible to claim a Funeral Expenses Payment from the Department for Work and Pensions (DWP).
 The amount available depends on your exact circumstances.

 To be able to apply, you need to be the partner, close relative or close friend of the person who has died — or the parent of someone who died when they were less than 16 years old.
 There are more details on the government website.